GusSaalfeld/MaGesture/README.md

 Tiger (Programmer), Angelina (Art), Ron (Producer, Tutorial)

-## My Contribution
+## My Contribution (the Enemies folder)
 As programmer, I implemented a robust and reusable entity system, focusing heavily on good inheritance and software architecture.
 This was done with the aim of improving my own skills as a software engineer, as well as create an efficient pipeline for quickly creating new enemy types.
 I also sought to achieve safer and more efficient practices by leveraging coroutines and not using the scene inspector to link game objects.
+Only the code in the Enemies folder is mine.
 For recruiters looking at this repository to review the quality of my code, I would recommend the following sequence of files:

 1. Damageable (Class that both enemies and player defenses inherit from):
     LINK